 Striving to mitigate upstream risks, the Volkswagen Group is enhancing its engagement with various supply chain actors, such as traders and intermediaries, as well as global initiatives, focusing specifically on the PGM sector in South Africa.
-One example is the Marikana Coalition, with Scania as one of the partners (see highlight box on \rightarrow page 50), engaging in several on-the-ground projects in local communities with longterm goals such as decreasing unemployment and providing after-school activities and career support.
+One example is the Marikana Coalition, with Scania on behalf of the Volkswagen Group as one of the partners (see highlight box on $\rightarrow$ page 51), engaging in several on-the-ground projects in local communities with long-term goals such as decreasing unemployment and providing after-school activities and career support.